facebook/docusaurus/website-1.x/blog/2021-03-09-releasing-docusaurus-i18n.md

 - [Simen](https://github.com/SimenB) for volunteering and supporting the Jest migration.
 - [Claire](https://github.com/clairefro) for adopting Docusaurus 2 on the new Redwood platform and providing many feedbacks.
 - [Massoud](https://github.com/massoudmaboudi) for reviewing my work on LTR and adopting it on Datagit.
-- The [Crowdin](http://crowdin.com/) team for their support and willingness to improve their translation SaaS for our specific use-cases.
+- [Crowdin](http://crowdin.com/) for their support and willingness to improve their translation SaaS.
-- The whole Docusaurus community for their patience, and providing many useful feedbacks on Github issues.
+- The Docusaurus community for their patience, and providing many useful feedbacks on Github.

 Thanks for reading.